CoLab-Glasgow/TimedCoconut/Doc.md

 ### Expected invalid result

-TimedCoconut report a behavioural/typestate error, and the build fails.
+TimedCoconut **reports a behavioural/typestate error**, and the build fails.

 Restore the original call order: